jexxa-projects/JexxaTutorials/TimeService/README.md

 ### Implement class `TimeApplicationService`

-Implement `TimeApplicationService` in sub-package `applicationservice` that uses the two interfaces to realize the two use cases.
+Implement `TimeApplicationService` in sub-package `applicationservice` that uses the previous declared interfaces to realize our use cases.

 ```java